Speed-Patterns/speed-patterns/src/patterns/skeletal_designs.md

 ---
-layout: layout.njk
+layout: article.njk
 title: Skeletal Designs
 tags: pattern
 thumbnail: /assets/skeletal_design_perception_time_diagram.svg
 ---

 Technique introduced by Luke Wroblewsky and used by many sites, including Facebook's and LinkedIn's newsfeeds can be utilized to indicate progress and provide visual cue to what user should expect reducing cognitive load and user's frustration.

 <!-- excerpt -->
-# {{ title }}

-Technique introduced by Luke Wroblewsky and used by many sites, including Facebook's and LinkedIn's newsfeeds can be utilized to indicate progress and provide visual cue to what user should expect reducing cognitive load and user's frustration.

 ## In-Progress State

-This technique allows the *in-progress state* of the page to be helpful to user-experience, rather than a hinderance.
+This technique allows the _in-progress state_ of the page to be helpful to user-experience, rather than a hinderance.

 Defining the in-progress state should be a delibarate part of the design process.